 The easiest way to fix problems and issues on applications like Steam is to restart your operating system.
 This way, you can ensure that your system resources are correctly loaded.

 Restarting your computer would also give your operating system a chance to eliminate any temporary bugs and glitches that may have occurred.

 Follow the guide below to restart your computer:

 - On your keyboard, press the Windows Key to access the Start Menu.

 - Click on the Power button to open the Power Options tab.

 - Finally, click on Restart and wait for your system to reboot.

-Once done, re-launch Steam and observe if the program would still crash while in use.
+Once done, relaunch Steam and observe if the program still crashes.

 Fix 2: Launch Steam As Administrator